neeraj-gs/Shapes2/README.md

   After the merging all the commits will be reflected in the main branch itself.
   Used to just check the working of git and github.

+This Repository was used to create and find out about git and github and make the connectionbetween inssues